How to Get Rid of Weeds in Lawn: 8 ways to kill lawn weeds

 4. Aerate Compacted Soil

-Rent a core aerator (not a spike aerator – those actually make compaction worse) and run it over your lawn in spring or fall.
-This pulls out plugs of soil, allowing air, water, and nutrients to reach the root zone.
+If water puddles after rain or you can’t push a screwdriver 6 in (15 cm) into the ground, you’ve got compaction.
+Rent a core aerator (not spike, spike makes it worse) and run it in spring or fall.
+It pulls out plugs of soil, letting air, water, and nutrients reach the root zone.

 5. Use Corn Gluten Meal as Pre-Emergent

-It takes 2-3 years of consistent use to see major results, but it works.
+Don’t overseed within 6 weeks.
+It blocks grass seed too.
+Takes 2-3 years of consistent use to show major results, but it works.

 6. Spot-Treat with Vinegar Solution